janikdotzel/healthcare-agent/PROMPTS.md

 TASK.md - initial tasks to knock out for the project.
 ```

-> I needed to review the TASK.md and PLANNING.md to and adjust it.
-It was too extensive.
+> I adjusted the TASK.md and PLANNING.md a little bit.
+They were too extensive.

 2.
 ```